deadbeefcafebabe/ReviewNinja-Welcome/ReadMe.md

 - The issue has been resolved.

 To add a flag simply leave a comment with your desired flag.
-For convenience we also have a dropdown menu to add these comments automatically.
+For convenience we also have a drop-down menu to add these comments automatically.

 Another key feature you need to know about is ninja stars.
 Ninja